shailesh1729/tisp/book/cvxopt/cvxopt.md

    Almost all real life convex optimization problems can be reduced to this form.
 It is easier to describe algorithms to solve convex optimization problems in terms of this form.
+1. Several theoretical results don't require the closedness property of the feasible set $C$.
+These results are proved in a more general setting of minimizing a convex function over a convex set.

 In the sequel, we will liberally use either form for proving theoretical results and developing algorithms.